RothAndrew/terraform-aws-rke-rancher-master-cluster/README.md

 See [examples/complete](examples/complete) for an example of how to use this module.
 This module does not require anything special, just use the standard `terraform apply`/`terraform destroy`.

+TODO: Add instructions on how to login to Rancher after everything is provisioned.

 ## Developer Guide

 Contributors to this module should make themselves familiar with this section.